 Need more help figuring out your cervix height?
 Download our free cervical ruler!

 - If you have trouble inserting a tampon, or you are under the age of 18, you might want to start out with one of our smaller Pixie Cups.

 - If you have no trouble inserting larger sized tampons, with a little practice you should be able to easily choose any of our Pixie Cup sizes.

 - If you have given birth to a child vaginally, your body will likely be able to fit any of our Pixie Cup sizes.

 Still not sure?
-Take a look at some of these frequently asked menstrual cup questions.
+Take a look at some of these frequently asked menstrual cup questions, or take our menstrual cup quiz!
 And don’t worry if all of this seems overwhelming at first.
 If you’re brand new to menstrual cups, it may take a little while to get the hang of everything.
 We’re here to help!
 Feel free to contact us and we’ll be happy to answer any questions!
 And, if you buy a Pixie Cup and you aren’t totally happy with it, we’ll give you a full refund!
 Your happiness is our priority.

 Which menstrual cup is the softest?

 We created our Pixie Cup Luxe with a softer, more pliable silicone.
 While many people do fine with our regular Pixie Cup, the Luxe is a great choice for younger girls or first-time cup users because it is gentler and easier to fold.
 We’ve also found it to be a great option for anyone with a tilted uterus or lower cervix.

 Again, there is no one answer to this question.
 The key to avoiding menstrual cup leaks is using a cup that’s the right size for your body and achieving a good seal.
 Leaks are almost always due to an issue with the cup position, size, or seal.
 If you’re a new cup user, it may take a few cycles to become comfortable inserting your cup and achieving a proper seal.
 If your cup is leaking because it’s too small for you, try a larger size.